IP Insight: Capri Sun Shape Mark Declared Invalid by Dutch Supreme Court

 The shape and size of the packaging is highly practical for a drink predominantly marketed at children, the rounded base allows for it to be stood upright, and the drink is ideally sized to fit in lunchboxes.

-The fact that the essential characteristics were deemed necessary to obtain a technical result led the Court of first instance to reject the claim for slavish imitation, as the reproduced elements of the packaging had significant bearing on the overall quality of the goods.
+The fact that the essential characteristics were deemed necessary to obtain a technical result led the Court of the first instance to reject the claim for slavish imitation, as the reproduced elements of the packaging had a significant bearing on the overall quality of the goods.